Mary’s Meals feeds 151,968 children in Liberia every school day!Published on

 In Liberia, like many poor countries, survival often takes priority over education – unless there is the incentive of a meal being provided at school.

-Currently ranked 175 out of 189 countries in the Human Development Index (HDI), Liberia is one of the poorest countries in the world.
-The World Food Programme estimates that 16% of families are food insecure and some 44% of the population live below the international poverty line of $1.90 USD a day.
+Currently ranked 178 out of 191 countries and territories in the Human Development Index (HDI), Liberia is one of the poorest countries in the world.
+The World Food Programme estimates that 16% of families are food insecure and around 27% of the population live below the international poverty line ($2.15 USD a day).

 Liberia, known officially as the Republic of Liberia, is a country on the West African coast.
 It is bordered by Guinea to the north, Sierra Leone to the north-west, Ivory Coast to the east and the Atlantic Ocean to the south/south-east.